decent-man/bashscripts/README.md

 ### Application

-I personally wrote it to make a Power Menu(Logout,Reboot, Shutdown that sort of thing -I'm not a power user lol) for my i3wm since it doesn't have a proper one -I believe for the freedom to customize thatas well.
+I personally wrote it to make a Power Menu(Logout,Reboot, Shutdown that sort of thing -I'm not a power user lol) for my i3wm since it doesn't have a proper one -I believe for the freedom to customize that as well.

 In my use case the command looks like: